-Assessing BECCS deployment in 2°C pathways (of about 12 GtCO3-eq yr-1 by 2100, considered as a conservative deployment estimate for BECCS-accepting pathways consistent with 1.5°C), Smith et al. (2016b) estimate a land-use intensity of 0.3-0.5 ha tCO2-eq-1 yr-1 using forest residues, 0.16 ha CO2-eq-1 yr-1 for agricultural residues, and 0.03-0.1 ha tCO2-eq-1 yr-1 for purpose-grown energy crops.
+Assessing BECCS deployment in 2°C pathways (of about 12 GtCO2-eq yr-1, here considered as a lower deployment limit for 1.5°C, Smith et al. (2016b) estimate a land-use intensity of 0.3-0.5 ha tCO2-eq-1 yr-1 using forest residues, 0.16 ha CO2-eq-1 yr-1 for agricultural residues, and 0.03-0.1 ha tCO2-eq-1 yr-1 for purpose-grown energy crops.
 The average amount of BECCS in these pathways requires 25-46% of arable and permanent crop area in 2100.
-Land area estimates differ in scale and are not necessarily a good indicator of competition with, for example, food production, because requiring a smaller land area for the same potential could indicate that high-productivity agricultural land is used.
-In general, the literature shows low agreement on the availability of land (Fritz et al., 2011; see Erb et al., 2016b for recent advances).
-Productivity, food production and competition with other ecosystem services and land use by local communities are important factors for designing regulation.
+Land area estimates differ in scale and are not necessarily a good indicator of competition with, e.g., food production, because requiring a smaller land area for the same potential could indicate that high-productivity agricultural land is used .
+In general, the literature shows low agreement on the availability of land (Fritz et al., 2011); see (Erb et al., 2016b) for recent advances.
+Productivity, food production and competition with other ecosystem services and land use by local communities are important factors for the design of regulation.
 These potentials and trade-offs are not homogenously distributed across regions.
-However, Robledo-Abad et al. (2017) find that regions with higher potentials are understudied, given their potential contribution.
-Researchers have expressed the need to complement global assessments with regional, geographically explicit bottom-up studies of biomass potentials and socio-economic impacts (e.g., de Wit and Faaij, 2010; Kraxner et al., 2014; Baik et al., 2018).
+However, (Robledo-Abad et al., 2017) find that regions with higher potentials are understudied, given their potential contribution.
+Researchers have expressed the need to complement global assessments with regional, geographically explicit bottom-up studies of biomass potentials and socio-economic impacts (e.g., de Wit and Faaij 2010; Kraxner et al., 2014; Baik et al., 2018).

-Energy production and land and water footprints show wide ranges in bottom-up assessments due to differences in technology, feedstock and other parameters (-1-150 EJ yr-1 of energy, 109-990 Mha, 6-79 MtN, 218-4758 km3 yr-1 of water per GtCO2 yr-1; Smith and Torn, 2013; Smith et al., 2016b; Fajardy and Mac Dowell, 2017) and are not comparable to IAM pathways which consider system effects (Bauer et al., 2018).
+Energy production, land and water footprints show wide ranges in bottom-up assessments due to differences in technology, feedstock and other parameters ($-1-150 \text{ EJ yr}^{-1}$ of energy, 109-990 Mha, 6-79 MtN, 218-4758 km3 yr-1 of water per GtCO2 yr-1 (Smith and Torn, 2013; Smith et al., 2016b; Fajardy and Mac Dowell, 2017) and are not comparable to IAM pathways which consider system effects (Bauer et al., 2018).
 Global impacts on nutrients and albedo are difficult to quantify (Smith et al., 2016b).
 BECCS competes with other land-based CDR and mitigation measures for resources (Chapter 2).

-There is uncertainty about the feasibility of timely upscaling (Nemet et al., 2018).
-CCS (see Section 4.3.1) is largely absent from the Nationally Determined Contributions (Spencer et al., 2015) and lowly ranked in investment priorities (Fridahl, 2017).
-Although there are dozens of small-scale BECCS demonstrations (Kemper, 2015) and a full-scale project capturing 1 MtCO2 exists (Finley, 2014), this is well below the numbers associated with 1.5°C or 2°C-compatible pathways (IEA, 2016a; Peters et al., 2017).
-Although the majority of BECCS cost estimates are below 200 USD tCO2-1 (Figure 4.2), estimates vary widely.
+There is uncertainty about the feasibility of timely upscaling.
+CCS (see Section 4.3.1) is largely absent from the nationally determined contributions (Spencer et al., 2015) and lowly ranked in investment priorities (Fridahl, 2017).
+Although there are dozens of small-scale BECCS demonstrations (Kemper, 2015) and a full scale project capturing 1 MtCO2 exists (Finley, 2014), this is well below the numbers associated with 1.5°C or 2°C-compatible pathways (IEA, 2016a; Peters et al., 2017).
+Although the majority of BECCS cost estimates are below 200 USD tCO2-1 (Figure 4.3), estimates vary widely.
 Economic incentives for ramping up large CCS or BECCS infrastructure are weak (Bhave et al., 2017).
 The 2050 average investment costs for such a BECCS infrastructure for bio-electricity and biofuels are estimated at 138 and 123 billion USD yr-1, respectively (Smith et al., 2016b).

 BECCS deployment is further constrained by bioenergy's carbon accounting, land, water and nutrient requirements (Section 4.3.1), its compatibility with other policy goals and limited public acceptance of both bioenergy and CCS (Section 4.3.1).
 Current pathways are believed to have inadequate assumptions on the development of societal support and governance structures (Vaughan and Gough, 2016).
-However, removing BECCS and CCS from the portfolio of available options significantly raises modelled mitigation costs (Kriegler et al., 2013; Bauer et al., 2018).
+However, removing BECCS and CCS from the portfolio of available options significantly raises mitigation costs (Kriegler et al., 2013) (Bauer et al., 2018).